Bubz949/finShield/SeniorShield/SITUATION_MANAGEMENT_README.md

 ## Overview

-The enhanced FinShield AI chatbot can now intelligently update user profiles when they mention life situation changes.
+The enhanced Nuvanta AI chatbot can now intelligently update user profiles when they mention life situation changes.
 This system leverages the existing user questionnaire data to provide contextual fraud detection adjustments.

 ## Key Features